syncthing/docs/users/faq-parts/general.rst

 -  File permissions (when supported by file system; on Windows only the read only bit is synchronized)
 -  Symbolic links (synced, except on Windows, but never followed)
-   - Because a symbolic link is never followed, the synced link will be broken unless the link's target is also synced
 -  File or directory owners and groups (when enabled)
 -  Extended attributes (when enabled)
 -  POSIX or NFS ACLs (as part of extended attributes)